snltd/SexyMF/README.md

 and/or services.
 This, however, is all sticking plaster to the conscientious admin, as the real security work configuring SexyMF is at the operating system level.
-If you only grant it the privileges it needs, it will be impossibly to abuse even if the application's security is breached.
+If you only grant it the privileges it needs, it will be impossible to abuse even if the application's security is breached.

 ## Operating System Configuration

-Note: This section is a work in progress.

 Unless all you want to do is view the state and properties of services in the local zone, SexyMF requires elevated privileges.
 (In fact, SMF can hide